Skip to main content

 getHeader(name): undefined | string | number | string[]

-Gets the value of HTTP header with the given name.
-If such a name doesn't exist in message, it will be undefined.
+Gets the value of the HTTP header with the given name.
+If that header is not set, the returned value will be undefined.

 Parameters